 Coordinating Committee

-The Coordinating Committee is the executive committee of the department.
+The GEO President serves on Coordinating Committee, the executive committee of the department.
 The Committee advises the Chair on matters of concern related to the department, including academic matters, personnel actions, and resource allocation.
 The Committee generally meets two times per semester on Wednesday mornings from 9:30-11:00 a.m.

 Creative Writing Committee